nazdridoy/nazhome/Extensions/src/PRIVACY.md

-# Privacy Policy for nazHome Chrome Extension
+# Privacy Policy for nazHome Extension

 ## Data Collection
 The nazHome extension does not collect, store, or transmit any personal user data.